 We’ve got to raise the bar on communication skills education, even before college, and make real, effective communication more than just an emoji!
 Here are 10 solid reasons why the importance of communication skills is so valuable:

 According to a recent study, the number one cause for divorce is communication issues.
-John Gottman, who has conducted studies on relationships for over forty years at the University of Washington, came to the conclusion that the things people struggle with the very most is effectively communicating with one another in a relationship.
+John Gottman, who has conducted studies on relationships for over forty years at the University of Washington, came to the conclusion that the thing people struggle with the very most is effectively communicating with one another in a relationship.

 This validated information suggests that those who CAN effectively communicate in a relationship see more success and likely have a stronger connection to their spouse, which can be defined as having an overall better marriage.